get-convex/turbo-expo-nextjs-clerk-convex-monorepo/README.md

 Convex environment variables
 [here](https://dashboard.convex.dev/deployment/settings/environment-variables&var=CLERK_ISSUER_URL).

+Make sure to enable **Google and Apple** as possible Social Connection providers, as these are used by the React Native login implementation.

 After that, optionally add the `OPENAI_API_KEY` env var from [OpenAI](https://platform.openai.com/account/api-keys) to your Convex environment variables to get AI summaries.